Meet Marianne

 Treatment

-After “throwing mud at the wall and seeing what sticks” (i.e., titration), it was obvious that at the dose needed to manage my blood pressure, these drugs were aggravating my cognitive impairment.
-While on Eplerenone, one day, I took my car out of the driveway and by the time I reached the street, I could no longer remember how to get to my grocery store.
+Like all patients with bilateral hyperplasia, my only treatment option is medical, and I have had the distinct privilege to choose between what for me have been two evils: spironolactone and eplerenone.
+At the dose needed to manage my blood pressure, these drugs aggravate my cognitive impairment.
+While on eplerenone, one day, I took my car out of the driveway and by the time I reached the street, I could no longer remember how to get to my grocery store.
 I could not tell whether I had to turn left or right to reach the store I had been to every single week for the past 10 years.
 I then started developing metabolic acidosis and irregular heartbeat.
 As if that wasn’t enough, although menopaused, I started bleeding again.
 That opened a new can of worms and the investigation of possible uterine abnormalities.
 Hysteroscopy invariably indicated proliferative endometrium.
 Needless to say, the drug was discontinued, and the next hysteroscopy was invariably normal again.
 Subsequent retrials caused the same unwanted consequences.

 Since Treatment

-The impact of PA on my brain is obvious: I cannot remember anything – short, medium and long-term.
-I cannot handle multiple tasks concurrently; my brain can no longer process them.
+It has been over 5 years since diagnosis.
+The impact of PA on my brain is obvious: short, medium and long-term memory is impaired.
+I cannot handle multiple tasks concurrently; my brain just cannot process them.
 Luckily, as long as I keep my sodium intake low, my reasoning capabilities remain intact.
-I can no longer work full-time.
-Home-based consulting is all I can handle.
+Like many other bilateral patients, I can no longer handle 9-to-5 schedules, and have to work from home.